Jerma Palace Hotel: In operation (1982–2007)

-Dereliction of the former hotel site
+Dereliction

 The hotel closed down in March 2007, and is now in a derelict state, with parts of it having collapsed and others being in danger of collapsing.
 Its interior has been stripped of everything of value, with carpets, marble floors, doors, tiles and even bricks being stolen.
 The walls are covered in graffiti.
 The building is occupied by squatters, and it is popular with drug addicts.
 The former hotel also became an illegal dumping ground, with people disposing of their garbage there.
 Rubbish left at the hotel caused a number of fires.

 Redevelopment projects

-In July 2008 the Jerma Palace was sold for €18.6 million to the brothers Jeffrey and Peter Montebello (Jefpet Limited, JPM Construction), who planned to transform the former hotel into apartments, a 5-star hotel and a yacht marina.
-However, then Prime Minister Lawrence Gonzi stated that only a hotel, and not apartments, could be developed on the site, since the 2006 local plan had identified the site to be mainly used for tourist accommodation.
+In July 2008 the Jerma Palace was sold for €18.6 million to the brothers Jeffrey and Peter Montebello (Jefpet Limited, JPM Construction), who planned to transform the former hotel into apartments, a five-star hotel and a yacht marina.
+However, then-prime minister Lawrence Gonzi stated that only a hotel, and not apartments, could be developed on the site, since the 2006 local plan had identified the site to be mainly used for tourist accommodation.
 JPM also faced a massive €40 million loan call-in which forced them to scale down their ambitions.

-In July 2015 the Marsaskala local council also wrote to the Planning Authority that “the council is opposed to any application which includes the development of apartments”.
+In July 2015 the Marsaskala local council also wrote to the Planning Authority that declaring itself "opposed to any application which includes the development of apartments".